Counterfeit Cat: Animation

 The animation services for the series were handled by Atomic Cartoons through Adobe Animate.
 The animation company has also been known for Atomic Betty, Captain Flamingo, the sixth and seventh seasons of Max & Ruby and Angry Birds Toons.

 Broadcast

 In the United Kingdom, the series debuted on Disney XD on 12 May 2016.
-It later aired on Pop, debuting on 1 October 2018.
+It later aired on Pop, debuting on 2 October 2018, and premiered on CBBC and BBC iPlayer on 19 January 2026.
 In Canada, it premiered on Teletoon on 1 November 2016.
 In the United States, the first episode aired on Disney XD as a sneak preview on 31 May 2016, before officially premiering on 20 June 2016.

-In Latin America, it began airing on Disney Channel and Disney XD on 10 June 2017.
+In Latin America, it began airing on Disney Channel on 19 June 2017.
 In Germany, it began airing on Disney XD on 17 October 2016.

 As of May 2017, Sonar Entertainment has acquired the global rights to distribute the series, replacing its former owner, Tricon Films & Television.